-For a while now, I have been struggling with managing and keeping focused on the current task.
-An excellent example of this is I have spent more time tinkering with my blog and migrating to a new platform than I have written this.
-These habits have been built up over time, and have been introduced slowly.
+For a while now, I have been struggling with managing and keeping on task.
+An excellent example of this is I have spent more time tinkering with my blog and migrating to a new platform than I have written posts.
+The following habits I have been built up over time, and have introduced slowly.
 Once I have felt confident in one area, I looked at others to improve.

 The areas I still need to work on but have started working on are.

 - Reaching deadlines

 I haven’t written this as a guide on how you should work, its information on my journey, and maybe you will find something useful for yours.

 Keeping on task

 When I first started looking at improving my productivity and output, I researched what the prominent people were doing.
 I didn’t have any real cookie-cutter takeaways; more everyone has their way, and you need to find what works for you.
 One thing that did stick in my mind was a technique called Pomodoro, do have a read of that post, but the short version is below.

 - Set the Pomodoro to 25 minutes (the Pomodoro is the timer)